2015

 2022 and Beyond

-As Covid wanes, the number of refugees landing on Chios begins to increase, again.
+As Covid wanes, the number of asylum seekers and refugees landing on Chios begins to increase, again.
 Many are unaccompanied minors.
 Warehouse and store operations ramp back up.
-A Pop-up store concept is created to bring needed NFIs to unaccompanied minors who can’t get to the Free Store.
+A Pop-up store concept outside of Vial CCAC is created to bring needed NFIs to unaccompanied minors who can’t get to the Free Store.

-A program is added to coordinate transportation of refugees needing medical attention Support for other islands increased as many NGOs left during Covid.
+A project is added to coordinate transportation of refugees needing medical attention.
+Support for other islands increased as many NGOs left during Covid.
 Ongoing impacts of Brexit and the Ukraine Crisis strain resources.
 OA receives fewer donated supplies and fewer volunteers.
-Offene Arme is the only NGO remaining on Chios to provide Non-Food Items (NFIs) to refugees.
+Offene Arme is the only NGO remaining on Chios that is continuously providing Non-Food Items (NFIs) to asylum seekers refugees.

-Offene Arme remains committed to assist as the refugees on Chios need.
+Offene Arme remains committed to assist as the asylum seekers and refugees on Chios need.
 Projects will come and go as the needs of the people, the capacity of the team, and the political and economic realities change.
-But the one thing that doesn’t change is Toula’s dedication to helping those in need.
-She is the heart and soul of the team.
+But the one thing that doesn’t change is the teams dedication to helping those in need, and of course the heart and soul of the team; Toula.